mpor/GetClean/README.md

 The remaining 66 variables are the averages of the mean's and std's for each of the originally measured variables during the experiments and then processed ('-XYZ' is used to denote 3-axial signals in the X, Y and Z directions):

-- tBodyAcc-XYZ
+- tBodyAcc-XYZ (variables 3,4,5 for mean and 6,7,8 fot std)
-- tGravityAcc-XYZ
+- tGravityAcc-XYZ (variables 9,10,11 for mean and 12,13,14 fot std)
-- tBodyAccJerk-XYZ
+- tBodyAccJerk-XYZ (variables 15,16,17 for mean and 18,19,20 fot std)
-- tBodyGyro-XYZ
+- tBodyGyro-XYZ (variables 21,22,23 for mean and 24,25,26 fot std)
-- tBodyGyroJerk-XYZ
+- tBodyGyroJerk-XYZ (variables 27,28,29 for mean and 30,31,32 fot std)
-- tBodyAccMag
+- tBodyAccMag (variable 33 for mean and 34 fot std)
-- tGravityAccMag
+- tGravityAccMag (variable 35 for mean and 36 fot std)
-- tBodyAccJerkMag
+- tBodyAccJerkMag (variable 37 for mean and 38 fot std)
-- tBodyGyroMag
+- tBodyGyroMag (variable 39 for mean and 40 fot std)
-- tBodyGyroJerkMag
+- tBodyGyroJerkMag (variable 41 for mean and 42 fot std)
-- fBodyAcc-XYZ
+- fBodyAcc-XYZ (variables 43,44,45 for mean and 46,47,48 fot std)
-- fBodyAccJerk-XYZ
+- fBodyAccJerk-XYZ (variables 49,50,51 for mean and 52,53,54 fot std)
-- fBodyGyro-XYZ
+- fBodyGyro-XYZ (variables 55,56,57 for mean and 58,59,60 fot std)
-- fBodyAccMag
+- fBodyAccMag (variable 61 for mean and 62 fot std)
-- fBodyAccJerkMag
+- fBodyAccJerkMag (variable 63 for mean and 64 fot std)
-- fBodyGyroMag
+- fBodyGyroMag (variable 65 for mean and 66 fot std)
-- fBodyGyroJerkMag
+- fBodyGyroJerkMag (variable 67 for mean and 68 fot std)